Protect Your Portland

 heroImage

-Flooding in Portland WHAT YOU NEED TO KNOW
+Flooding in Portland: WHAT YOU NEED TO KNOW

 Portland is known for its rain, rivers, and beautiful green spaces, but all of that water comes with risk.
 With the Willamette and Columbia Rivers running through the city, a vast network of creeks and drainage basins, and frequent heavy rainfall, Portland faces a very real threat of flooding.
 The city's older neighborhoods, combined with its hilly terrain and growing urban sprawl, increase the chances of water damage during storms.